 People in your position usually don’t randomly discover successful businesses for sale.
 You have to search, and that doesn’t just mean on Google.
 The Internet will undoubtedly lend some help, but not until you’ve exhausted the initial person-to-person steps.
-As any experienced business owner knows, the most useful information tends to come from speaking to the right people.
+As an experienced business owner knows, the most useful information comes from speaking to the right people.

 Here’s how to maximize your chances of finding established businesses for sale:

 1. Call Local Businesses

 Contacting the owners of local businesses direct will give you an idea of what’s for sale in your neighborhood and for what kind of price points.